Architecture of Tibet: Religious architecture

 China's Cultural Revolution resulted in the deterioration or loss of Buddhist monasteries, both by intentional destruction or through lack of protection and maintenance.
 Starting in the 1980s, Tibetans began to restore or rebuild damaged temples and revive monastic traditions.

 Tashi Lhunpo Monastery shows the influence of Mongol architecture.
 Changzhug Monastery is one of the oldest in Tibet, said to have been first built in the 7th century during the reign of King Songtsen Gampo (605?–650 CE).
 Jokhang was also originally built under Songsten Gampo.
 Tsurphu Monastery was founded by the first Karmapa, Düsum Khyenpa (1110–1193) in 1159, after he visited the site and laid the foundation for an establishment of a seat there by making offerings to the local protectors, dharmapala and genius loci.
 In 1189 he revisited the site and founded his main seat there.
 The monastery grew to hold 1000 monks.
 Tsozong Gongba Monastery is a small shrine built around the 14th century AD.
 Palcho Monastery was founded in 1418 and known for its kumbum which has 108 chapels on its four floors.
 Chokorgyel Monastery, founded in 1509 by Gendun Gyatso, 2nd Dalai Lama once housed 500 monks but was completely destroyed during the Cultural Revolution.

 Ramoche Temple is an important temple in Lhasa.
 The original building complex was strongly influenced by Tang dynasty architectural style as it was first built by Han Chinese architects in the middle of the 7th century.
 Princess Wencheng took charge of this project and ordered the temple be erected facing east to show her homesickness.

 Monasteries such as the Kumbum Monastery continue to be affected by Chinese politics.
 Simbiling Monastery was completely flattened in 1967, although it has to some degree been restored.
-See List of Tibetan monasteries.